Busting the myths about cyber hacks: “It won’t happen to me”

 - Revenue interruption, where insurers pay for any impact to organisation’s bottom-line

 There’s no standardisation in cyber insurance.
-Terminology is complex and different insurers offer varying levels and scope of protection.
+In general, terminology is complex and different insurers offer varying levels and scope of protection.

-So it pays to work with an insurance adviser who really understands this space, can provide support in identifying risks, and has the granular knowledge of the marketplace.
+It certainly pays to work with an insurance adviser who really understands this space.
+They can provide support in identifying risks, as well as having the granular knowledge of the marketplace.

 Partners& works only with cyber insurers who have committed to pay cyber claims, regardless of whether they were perpetrated by criminal organisations, terrorist gangs or nation states.